Directory & Faculty Profiles

 Margaret Kroposki, PhD, RN

 Dr. Kroposki holds PhD and master's degrees in nursing from the University of South Carolina, a master's degree in business administration from Clemson University, and a bachelor's degree in nursing from Adelphi University.
 She is a member of Sigma Theta Tau International and the American Nurses Association.
 She was employed as a staff nurse, nursing supervisor, and nurse educator in hospitals and schools of nursing in New York, Kansas, Georgia, and South Carolina.
 She retired from the position of nursing program administrator of an associate degree nursing program and participated in several self-studies leading to re-accreditation with the National League for Nursing Accreditation Commission.
 She served as assistant dean responsible for the nursing, respiratory care, patient care technician, surgical technology, and veterinary assistant programs and participated in successful efforts to achieve re-affirmation of accreditation with the Southern Association of Colleges and Schools.
 In addition to compiling and analyzing data associated with her dean position, she conducted a study to investigate the relationship between workplace variables and nurse-sensitive patient outcomes in home health care patients.
-Since 2003, she taught courses in nursing research and evidence-based nursing practice to graduate students on line at University of Phoenix and since 2010 serves as dissertation chair and committee member at the School of Advanced Studies.
+Since 2003, she taught courses in nursing research and evidence-based nursing practice to graduate students on line at University of Phoenix and since 2010 serves as dissertation chair and committee member in the College of Doctoral Studies.
 She enjoys interacting with nursing students and others involved in health care in a supportive on line environment.

 Scholarship & Research